Paul found the charger to the camera battery, and I was finally able to take pictures today!

 My daughter LOVES running around in the backyard.
 Some of the grass is really long, and some is still short and looks like “baby” grass.

 We planted grass behind the shed too, which helped clean up the area a bit.
 We slowly had to clean up that area the past 2.5 years – there was a LOT of junk and trash back there.
 You can still see a big pile of cinder blocks (from the old retaining wall) – we tried to stack them as neatly as possible, saving them for future use if we need them.

 I think we’ll mow it within the next month, getting it all the same length.
 Then we’ll be able to see the holes and if we need to reseed any particular area.
 I’ll have to do some research on the maintenance of this grass.

 It’s really BRIGHT.
 It’s funny to look at it from the road because the grass in our side yard is faded and yellowish, and this grass is such a brilliant and vivid green color.
-Hopefully in the summer the colors will even up. :-) I really enjoy being able to let Savannah play back there.
-I look forward to mowing it and evening it all up.
+Hopefully in the summer the colors will even up.
 I can’t wait to take official “after” pictures. :-)